WillHannon-MCB/Thesis/README.md

 ## Outline

-1. Copyright Page
+### 1. Copyright Page

+William Hannon, 2023

-2. Title
+### 2. Title

+Leveraging computational approaches to study virus evolution

-3. Abstract
+### 3. Abstract

+*Introduce the general theme of my graduate study.
+Then, go into individual components and how they're tied together.
+The length will probably be 1/2 to 1 full page.
+There will should be around 5 short paragraphs.*

-4. Awknowledgements
+### 4. Awknowledgements

+1. Jesse Bloom
+2. Alison Feder
+3. Andrew Butler
+4. Sarah Hilton and the rest of the lab
-5. Published Content and Contributions
+5. Mark, Maia, Darren, Willy, Richard, and Pam
+6. Justin
+7. Family (Mom, Pa, Aunt, Uncle, Luc, Claire)
+8. Grace

-6. Introduction
+### 5. Introduction

+Chapter 0 will be the introduction.
+I'll go into detail on each of the major topic covered in chapters 1-3.

-7. Intrahost viral variation and bottlenecks
+### 6. Intrahost viral variation and bottlenecks

+Chapter 1 will be my work on intrahost viral evolution and bottlenecks.

-8. Measles SSPE and phylogeography
+### 7. Measles SSPE and phylogeography

+Chapter 2 will transition into intrahost evolution and the spatial-temporal dynamics of a chronic infection.

-9. Visualization tools
+### 8. Visualization tools

+Chapter 3 will be about `dms-viz` and developing tools for biologists.

-10. Conclusion (and Future Directions)
+### 9. Conclusion (and Future Directions)

+Chapter 4 will give a brief synopysis of each of the major topics that I worked on.
+I'll also introduce some of the things I think will be very important in the future.